 Undoubtedly, Apple is regarded as an innovator, and many of its products are viewed as status symbols.
 Although the Simon, which debuted in 1992, was technically the world’s first smartphone, the idea didn’t really catch on with consumers until 15 years later.
 The introduction of the iPhone was significant because it completely changed the landscape of consumer technology.
 That is a feature of Apple’s employer appeal.
+Today, we at founderactivity will dive into this technological innovator and what is takes to be an employee at their company.

 Additionally, the business has a remarkable effect on the economy.
 It employs roughly 2.4 million people across the entire U.S. labor force.
 Only 137,000 of those, though, are actual Apple employees.
 Here are the requirements you must meet if you want to increase your chances of working for Apple one day.